mattrberry/hnpy/README.md

 # hnpy
-A simple, barebones wrapper for the Hacker News API
+a simple, barebones wrapper for the hacker news api